NextronSystems/thor-manual/usage/scan.rst

 Multi-Threading
 ---------------

-THOR 10.6 supports scanning a system with multiple threads in parallel, allowing for a significant increase in speed in exchange for a higher CPU usage.
+Starting from version 10.6, THOR supports scanning a system with multiple threads in parallel, allowing for a significant increase in speed in exchange for a higher CPU usage.

 To use this feature, use the ``--threads`` flag which allows you to specify THOR's number of parallel threads.